 Beta-glucan may ramp up various immune system cells which theoretically may reduce disease risk.
-Since intense exercise (like running a marathon) reduces the immune system, in theory, beta glucan may help recovery from exhaustive exercise.
+Since intense exercise (like running a marathon) reduces the immune system, in theory, beta-glucan may help recovery from exhaustive exercise.

-But there does not appear to be any published peer-reviewed studies showing that beta-glucan supplements help recovery time in athletes or other healthy people.
+But there do not appear to be any published peer-reviewed studies showing that beta-glucan supplements help recovery time in athletes or other healthy people.
 Since beta-glucan is also in oatmeal and other foods, would they work just as well?
 I don’t think anyone knows the answer to this yet.

 This is an antioxidant and it may reduce inflammation too.
 Quercetin is one of the reasons why people are told that red wine and grapes are good for us.
 As with ALA mentioned above, antioxidants can help reduce free radicals which can do us harm.
 But those who exercise regularly tend to have higher levels of natural antioxidants.
 This is one of the reasons why people who work out regularly are healthier than non-exercisers.

-Quercitin does appear to have some healthy effects (especially when obtained from food) but does it help you exercise better or recover faster?
-One study found that 1000 mg of quercetin (there is only 50 mg in Stemulite) did not reduce muscle soreness, muscle damage or inflammation although it may have improved immune system functioning in humans.
+Quercitin does appear to have some health effects (especially when obtained from food) but does it help you exercise better or recover faster?
+One study found that 1000 mg of quercetin (there is only 50 mg in Stemulite) did not reduce muscle soreness, muscle damage, or inflammation although it may have improved immune system functioning in humans.
 To achieve this effect 500 mg was taken twice a day for 3 weeks and during 3 days of exhaustive exercise.

 This is a hormone made in the brain and is probably the main reason why Stemulite is said to improve “deep sleep”.
-Many studies show that melatonin will help people fall asleep faster and help regulate our internal body clock.
+Many studies show that melatonin will help people fall asleep faster and help regulate their internal body clock.
 As such melatonin is often used to help jet lag.

 Use melatonin and supplements that contain melatonin with caution if you are younger (think puberty and up to age 21 or so).
 There is some evidence that high levels of melatonin may adversely affect the development of testes (gonads).
 Since young people make more melatonin than older people, supplemental melatonin may make their levels even higher which may affect gonad development.